Apps-and-Design/d7_commponent_header/README.txt

 Module to add a Web Standards 2 Preact-based Header component as a block.
 Also provides a static, basic HTML and CSS Web Standards 2 Footer.

+This is an alternative method of adding the ASU Web Standards 2.0 Header and Footer to a Drupal 7 site that doesn't depend on Webspark or a Webspark-related theme.
+If your site is not built on Webspark or is but includes extensive customization, this module is intended to allow you to drop in the updated header and footer with only minor tweaking of HTML and CSS in your theme.

 INSTALLATION
 --------------------------